Wordlist

 PRIO

-Short for the Priority Guide, name of the web application.
+Short for the Priority Guide, name of a web application run by the Swedish Chemicals Agency.

 Producer

-- a professional manufacturer, importer or vendor of a product
+1) A professional manufacturer, importer or vendor of a product or packaging.

-Producer of an article means any natural or legal person who makes or assembles an article within the Community.
-(REACH)
+3) Producer of an article means any natural or legal person who makes or assembles an article within the Community.
+(The REACH Regulation)

 Product and process orientated research and development

 Means any scientific development related to product development or the further development of a substance, on its own, in mixtures or in articles in the course of which pilot plant or production trials are used to develop the production process and/or to test the fields of application of the substance.
-(REACH)
+(The REACH Regulation)

 Product choice principle, substitution principle